 A while ago, we posted about explorations Google was undertaking in revamping Android's home screen.
 Part of this was a new notification shade that looked similar to Google Now.

 We've all been in this situation before: it's the weekend, you're ready to hit the town with your peoples, and...no one knows where to go.
 So you sit around for like an hour or more trying to figure it out, only to end up at the same crappy place you've been to 100 times before and finish the night up with some IHOP.
-C'mon guys, you know there's more to life than just dive bars and IHOP.
 Read More

 "Android has always put you in control when it comes to staying notified and connected.
 Now you can take action directly from the notifications shade," says Android's updated "What's New" page.
 Indeed, today's Jelly Bean announcement saw a number of improvements to the already handy notification system we've come to know and love in previous iterations of Android.
-Not only can the new notifications system display larger, richer notifications, developers can create actionable notification with interactive controls for telephony, music, and more.
 Read More

 Appbrain, which we here at AP use to this day thanks to a few handful features that the Play Store still hasn't implemented, analyzed 140,000 Android apps and came up with a list of the top 10 ad networks.